Goths: 3rd century raids on the Roman Empire

 The first incursion into the Roman Empire attributable to Goths involved the sack of Histria (near the then mouth of the Danube) in 238.
 The first documentary references to the Goths in the 3rd century call them Scythians, as their base, known as Scythia, had historically been occupied by an unrelated people of that name.
 In the late 3rd century the name Goths (Gothi) is first mentioned.
 Ancient authors do not identify the Goths with the earlier Gutones.
 Philologists and linguists have no doubt that the names are linked.

 On the Pontic steppe the Goths quickly adopted several nomadic customs from the Sarmatians.
 They excelled at horsemanship, archery and falconry, and also became accomplished agriculturalists and seafarers.
 J. B. Bury describes the Gothic period as "the only non-nomadic episode in the history of the steppe".
 Liebeschuetz sees the Goths of this period as "nomadic or semi-nomadic".

 William H. McNeill compares the migration of the Goths to that of the early Mongols, who migrated southward from the forests and came to dominate the eastern Eurasian steppe around the same time as the Goths predominated in the west.
 From the 240s at the earliest, Goths were heavily recruited into the Roman Army to fight in the Roman–Persian Wars, notably participating in the Battle of Misiche in 244.
 An inscription at the Ka'ba-ye Zartosht in Parthian, Persian and Greek commemorates the Persian victory over the Romans and the troops drawn from gwt W g'rmny xštr, the Gothic and German kingdoms, which is probably a Parthian gloss for the Danubian (Gothic) limes and the Germanic limes.

-Meanwhile, Gothic raids on the Roman Empire continued, In 250–51, the Gothic king Cniva captured the city of Philippopolis and inflicted a devastating defeat upon the Romans at the Battle of Abrittus, killing the Roman Emperor Decius.
+Meanwhile, Gothic raids on the Roman Empire continued, In 250–51, the Gothic king Cniva captured the city of Philippopolis and inflicted a devastating defeat upon the Romans at the Battle of Abritus, killing the Roman Emperor Decius.
 This was one of the most disastrous defeats in the history of the Roman army.

 The first Gothic seaborne raids took place in the 250s.
 The first two incursions into Asia Minor occurred between 253 and 256; Zosimus attributes them to Boranoi.
 This may not be an ethnic term but may just mean "people from the north".
 It is unknown if Goths were involved in these first raids.
 Gregory Thaumaturgus attributes a third attack to Goths and Boradoi, and claims that some, "forgetting that they were men of Pontus and Christians", joined the invaders.
 An unsuccessful attack on Pityus was followed in the second year by another, which sacked Pityus and Trabzon and ravaged large areas in the Pontus.
 In the third year, a much larger force devastated large areas of Bithynia and the Propontis, including the cities of Chalcedon, Nicomedia, Nicaea, Apamea Myrlea, Cius and Bursa.
 By the end of the raids, the Goths had seized control over Crimea and the Bosporus and captured several cities on the Euxine coast, including Olbia and Tyras, which enabled them to engage in widespread naval activities.